GIScience/gis-training-resource-center/content/Module_3/en_qgis_m3_ex_5_OLD.md

 ---
 :::

-## Task 1: Gain an overview of the situation around Larkana
+## Task 1: Gain an overview of the situation around Larkana <a id="task-1-gain-an-overview-of-the-situation-around-larkana"></a>

 :::::{card}
 __Context__